Cubulation of Bruhat graphs: Introduction

-Let $(W,S)$ be any Coxeter system with $S$ finite.
-For $x, y \in W$, we say that $\Pxy$ is \emph{trivial} if $\Pxy$ is the constant polynomial $\Pxy = 1$.
-The goal of this paper is to investigate when Kazhdan--Lusztig polynomials are trivial using new techniques, from graph theory and geometric group theory.
+Let $(W,S)$ be an arbitrary Coxeter system and let $y \in W$.
+In this paper, we investigate the condition that the Bruhat graph for the interval $[1,y]$ can be \emph{cubulated}, meaning that it has a spanning subgraph which is a \emph{cubical lattice}; see Section \ref{sec:cubical} for the precise definitions, and \cref{fig:example-sublattice} for an example.

-More precisely, we investigate the relationship between the condition $\Pxy = 1$ for all $x \leq y$, and the condition that the Bruhat graph $[1,y]_\cB$ for the interval $[1,y]$ can be \emph{cubulated}, meaning that it has a spanning subgraph which is a \emph{cubical lattice}; see Section \ref{sec:cubical} for the precise definitions, and \cref{fig:example-sublattice} for an example.
+After posting the first version of this paper, we learned that when $W$ is finite and $y = w_0$ is the longest element of $W$, cubulation of the Bruhat graph for $[1,w_0]=W$ by a cubical lattice parameterized by the exponents of $W$ is equivalent to~$W$ admitting a \emph{Lehmer code}.
+The Lehmer code for the finite symmetric group $W = S_n$ is a classical notion, while Lehmer codes for arbitrary finite Coxeter groups were introduced by Bolognini and Sentinelli in~\cite{Bolognini2025}, and further investigated by Sentinelli and Zatti in~\cite{SentinelliZatti}.
+Recent work of Gaetz and Gao~\cite{GaetzGao}, motivated by \cite{Gasharov,BilleyFanLosonczy,Billey}, extends the notion of Lehmer codes to arbitrary elements~$y$, and $[1,y]$ admitting a Lehmer code in this sense is exactly equivalent to the Bruhat graph for $[1,y]$ admitting a cubulation.
+These equivalences are explained in detail in Section~\ref{sec:cubulationPoincare}.
+Our notion of cubulation applies explicitly to all elements of arbitrary Coxeter groups, and introduces a graph-theoretic (hence visual) perspective.

-Using the rank function for a cubical lattice, we calculate the Poincar\'e polynomial of the Bruhat interval $[1,y]$ in the case that $[1,y]_\cB$ can be cubulated; see Proposition~\ref{prop:cubical-implies-quantum}.
-Combining this with results of Carrell--Peterson~\cite{Carrell} and Elias--Williamson~\cite{EliasWilliamson}, we obtain:
+We are motivated by the relationship between cubulations (or Lehmer codes) and triviality of Kazhdan--Lusztig polynomials~\cite{KL1}.
+For $W$ a finite Weyl group, these concepts also relate to rational smoothness of Schubert varieties (see, for example,~\cite{Bolognini2025,SentinelliZatti,GaetzGao}).
+We follow the normalization of the Kazhdan--Lusztig polynomials $\Pxy = \Pxy(q)$ from, for example, the reference~\cite{BjoernerBrenti}, and thus define $\Pxy$ to be \emph{trivial} if $\Pxy = 1$.
+Using the rank function of a cubical lattice, we calculate the Poincar\'e polynomial of the Bruhat interval~$[1,y]$ in the case that its Bruhat graph can be cubulated; see Proposition~\ref{prop:cubical-implies-quantum}.
+Combining this with results of Carrell--Peterson~\cite{Carrell} and Elias--Williamson~\cite{EliasWilliamson} yields: